 There is no “us vs. them.”
 We’re all equal, and we can all become vulnerable.
-Just look at what’s happening with the coronavirus.
+Just look at what happened with COVID-19.
 In an instant, your life can be put at risk.

 We might separate ourselves from the challenges that girls’ in low-income countries face because they’re not things we’ve seen or lived through ourselves.
 Their experiences can feel foreign.
 But girls who are forced to become child brides, girls who are forced to believe that their gender doesn’t warrant them an education — they’re people who have vulnerabilities just like your own.